Scareware: What It Is, Examples, and How to Remove It

 • Use trusted cybersecurity tools: There are many tools available to keep your devices secure.
 You may want to consider antivirus software, virtual private networks (VPNs), firewalls, or ad blockers.

 • Know how authentic antivirus software sends notifications: Genuine antivirus software won't send you notifications through your browser.
 If you have antivirus programs installed, familiarize yourself with how they inform you of a threat on your device.
-This can help you recognize when a malware notification is fake.
+This can help you recognize when a malware alert is fake.

 FAQs